Astros vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In seven games as the favorite over the last 10 matchups, the Astros have a record of 3-4.
+- In eight games over the last 10 matchups when favored by bookmakers, the Astros have a record of 3-5.

 - In their last 10 games with a total, the Astros and their opponents have failed to hit the over four times.